Share, Collaborate, Benchmark: Advancing Travel Demand Research through rigorous open-source collaboration: Results

 \subsection{Other temporal Variables}

-Figure \ref{fig-2-3:sundays} reveals that for all models, the MAAPE is higher during holidays, although these variables were added to the explanatory variables to account for the differentiated behavior.
+Figure \ref{fig-2-3:sundays} reveals that for all tested models, the MAAPE is higher during holidays, although these variables were added to the explanatory variables to account for the differentiated behavior.
 The single-output static-training MLP model performed best for holidays with a MAAPE of 0.121, significantly outperforming 10 out of the 12 experiments.
 The only model that performs similarly is its online version, with an increased MAAPE of 0.124.
-The multi-output, static-training CNN model performed worse for the holidays, with an increased MAAPE of 0.782.
+For holiday periods, the performance of the multi-output, static-training CNN model deteriorated, as evidenced by an increased MAAPE of 0.782.
 However, based on the statistical analysis, the findings indicate that the performance on Saturdays exhibits a similar level of efficacy as observed on weekdays.